America’s Farmers Grow Rural Education Official Rules

 - Online.
 Eligible Farmers may nominate a school district for the Program by visiting www.americasfarmers.com during the applicable Program Entry Period.

 - Mail.
-Eligible Farmers may nominate a school district for the Program by mail, by either signing and returning a business reply card or returning an entry form.
+Eligible Farmers may nominate a school district for the Program by mail, by signing and returning a self-addressed business reply card.
 Once completed, mail to America’s Farmers Grow Rural Education, 622 Emerson Rd, Ste 150, St. Louis, MO 63141-9586.
-Mail-in nominations must be postmarked within the Program Entry Period and received by the Sponsor by April 1, 2020.
+Mail-in nominations must be postmarked within the Program Entry Period by April 1, 2020.
 Mail-in nominations postmarked after the Program Entry Period will not be accepted.

 - Phone.
 Eligible Farmers may nominate a school district for the Program by phone by calling 1-877-267-3332 and answering all required registration information questions during the Program Entry Period.